Organization administrators can view, add, edit, or remove accounts and groups for Automation Suite at the organization level.

 For information about the different account types, see About accounts.

-- Go to Admin > Accounts and Groups and select the Users tab.
+- Go to Admin > organization > Accounts & Groups and select the Users tab.

 - Click Add User.
 The Add User panel opens from the right of the window.